Home

 USA

-The US Visa Waiver Program enables nationals of 36 participating countries including Australia to travel to the United States for tourism or business (visitor [B] visa purposes only) for stays of 90 days or less without obtaining a visa.
+The ESTA program is a US Visa Waiver program which enables nationals of 36 participating countries including Australia to travel to the United States for tourism or business (visitor [B] visa purposes only) for stays of 90 days or less without obtaining a visa stamp on their passport.

-To use the Visa Waiver Program, the traveller must obtain a valid authorization through the Electronic System for Travel Authorization (ESTA) prior to travel.
+To use the US Visa Waiver program, the traveller must obtain a valid authorization through the Electronic System for Travel Authorization (ESTA) prior to travel.
 The ESTA is on-line, through the United States Department of State website - https://esta.cbp.dhs.gov/esta/.
 You recognise this as the official website because of the .gov.
-Avoid the other ESTA websites, some of which are scams.
+Avoid other ESTA websites, some of which are scams to collect money.

 The ESTA Application